ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/indexes/querying/basics.dotnet.markdown

 {NOTE: }

-* Queries can either be written in the [Session with LINQ syntax](../../client-api/session/querying/how-to-query), or in the [Studio with RQL](../../studio/database/queries/query-view).
+* Queries can either be written in the [Session with LINQ syntax](../../client-api/session/querying/how-to-query) or in the [Studio with RQL](../../studio/database/queries/query-view).
   There are examples for both below.

 * Indexes are used by RavenDB to satisfy queries.

+* To accelerate queries, RavenDB [indexes](../../indexes/creating-and-deploying) can process various calculations, filters and conversions behind the scenes so that the data is already processed and ready for queries.
+  Furthermore, indexes only scan and process the entire specified dataset once.
+  After the initial scan, they only need to process specific data as it is modified, added or deleted.
+   * For queries to use an index that has already processed the data, the index must be [called in the query](../../indexes/querying/basics#example-iv---querying-a-specified-index).

 * In this page:
    * [Query-Flow](../../indexes/querying/basics#query-flow)